campbellmarianna/MakeUtility/proposal.md

 # Project Proposal

 ### Problem
-It can be pain stakingly time comsuming to find truthy articles o skin care.
+It can be very time comsuming to find truthy articles on skin care.
 So the @sciencedaily bot when given the keyward skincare will give you a truthy article on just that.

 ### Goals
 My goal is to make getting truthy articles on skin care easier for everyone.